hbedros/data622-assignment4/research-paper.md

 Our data preparation process followed the below approach:

 For Dataset 1 (Depression):
-- We standardized column names and cleaned inconsistencies
+- We standardized column names and cleaned inconsistencies.
-- Transformed binary responses like "Yes/No" into numerical values (1/0)
+- Transformed binary responses like "Yes/No" into numerical values (1/0).
-- Applied MinMaxScaler to numerical features including age, academic pressure, study satisfaction, study hours, and financial stress
+- Applied MinMaxScaler to numerical features including age, academic pressure, study satisfaction, study hours, and financial stress.
-- Encoded categorical variables like gender and sleep duration
+- Encoded categorical variables like gender and sleep duration.

 For Dataset 2 (Academic Performance):
-- Handled complex CGPA ranges by converting them to numerical averages
+- Handled complex CGPA ranges by converting them to numerical averages.
-- Processed sleep duration data, converting entries like "7-8 hrs" into numerical values
+- Processed sleep duration data, converting entries like "7-8 hrs" into numerical values.
-- Scaled numerical features including CGPA, study satisfaction, and average sleep
+- Scaled numerical features including CGPA, study satisfaction, and average sleep.
-- Removed rows with missing values to ensure data reliability
+- Removed rows with missing values to ensure data reliability.

 ### Feature Engineering
 We engineered our features to capture the nuances in both datasets: